inspec/inspec/docs-chef-io/content/inspec/cli.md

 > **Note**

-> With a version of Chef InSpec above **6.0.0**, using a signed profile with Chef InSpec commands is going to be a mandatory behaviour by default.<br>
+> With a version of Chef InSpec above **6.0.0**, using a signed profile with Chef InSpec commands can be enabled as a mandatory default behaviour by setting a feature flag `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` in environment.<br>
 > Using signed InSpec profiles attests to the authenticity of the profiles.
 Therefore, providing control over profiles that are used with InSpec commands for scan or other InSpec operations.
 Hence, it is a secure behaviour to use signed InSpec profiles.<br><br>
 > To use an unsigned profile with Chef InSpec CLI commands, you will need to provide an additional CLI option `--allow-unsigned-profile`.
 You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br>
 > By using these options, you are consenting to use InSpec profiles with insecure behaviour.<br><br>